Other recent updates

 18 Nov 2021→

-In 2020 we funded 618 social enterprises through the Social Enterprise Support Fund (learn more about the impact of the fund in 2020).
+In 2020 we funded 618 social enterprises through the Social Enterprise Support Fund.
+In 2021/2 we funded an additional 500 social enterprises.
 Here are some of the amazing ventures we were able to support:

 Asperger East Anglia (AEA) provides employment and training activities for adults with Asperger Syndrome living in Norfolk and Suffolk, and offers supported housing in Suffolk.
 They have supported people with autism, co-morbid conditions and other disability issues for over 20 years.